Apolexian/level4-project-docs/timelog.md

 * *2 hours* Debugged issue with packets and realise that quiche does not handle initial packets and handshake fully when simply establishing connection, so QuicSocket will have to do this (probably on connect/accept).
 Also realised that buffer was being overwritten because of this.
 * *5.5 hours* Debugged further and understood quiche library more.
 It does **not** in fact handle handshake nor retry when connecting automatically.
 Instead you need to keep up the send/recv loop until the handshake is established.
 For some reason, none of their examples do this nor use a retry token but they work.
 Got as far as getting Retry packets to work in the eventloop.

+### 2 Nov 2021

+* *1 hours* Got QuicSocket to go past Retry packets to Handshake packets but get buffer errors
+* * *3 hours* Got handshake to work but it seems that there is an issue with the connection object.
+Stream send should initialse the stream for the connection, however the connection object is obviously different for server and client in my case which means that the streams never get initialised on server side.
+This also probably means that the connection will never receive what is sent.